-As more confirmed cases of COVID-19 are identified, we must be vigilant and work together as Canadians to keep the virus contained and controlled.
+As society is slowly recovering from the pandemic we must remain vigilant and work together as Canadians to keep the virus contained and controlled.
 At this time, factual based information must be separated from personal opinions to avoid misconceptions that could put you and your family at risk.
 Continue to follow the guidance of the experts, wash your hands thoroughly for at least twenty seconds, don’t touch your face, stay home if as much as you can, don’t buy more than you need from the store and check-in on those close to you that may be vulnerable and need assistance.

 Since we consider our clients and their families as if they were our own, we’ve sought expert advisory to address the current state of emergency and provide valuable insights and advice.